jonosunn/StopOver/README.md

 ```

 #### Windows:
--Pip should have been installed with installing Python, to verify the installation, run the following command:
+- Pip should have been installed with installing Python, to verify the installation, run the following command:
 ```
 pip --version
 ```